Communist-Internet-Federation/.github/README.md

 # ☭ The Communist Internet Federation ☭

-Our objective is to make the Internet a decentralized and surveilance free place for everyone out there.
+Our objective is to make the Internet a decentralized and survailance free place for everyone out there.

 Let's speak out for everybody out there who gets opressed.
 Otherwise it will be you one day.